Large AI Model-Based Semantic Communications: Architecture of LAM-SC Framework

 \section{Architecture of LAM-SC Framework}

-Introducing the large AI models into SC systems is a promising solution to realize more precise semantic awareness and universal KB in the image-based SC.
-In this section, we present the LAM-SC framework based on image data that incorporates the SAM model in SC systems, the workflow of the LAM-SC framework is shown in Fig. \ref{fig:LAM-SC}.
+Introducing the LAMs into SC systems is a promising solution to realize more precise semantic awareness and universal KB in the image-based SC.
+In this section, we present the LAM-SC framework based on image data that incorporates the SAM model in SC systems.
+The workflow of the LAM-SC framework is shown in Fig. \ref{fig:LAM-SC}.